 About our Officers, Directors and Consultant

-This couple has been happily married for 40 wonderful years!
+Jerry and Debbie have been happily married for 45 wonderful years!

 He spent his entire business career with Big Three Industries and Air Liquide based in Paris France after Air Liquide acquired Big Three.
 He was Vice President of Production and Distribution and Administrative Vice President for 20 years and President of the Ransome and Tempil Divisions until his retirement in 2002.
 He has been consulting with Air Liquide since retirement.

 Jim is an avid golfer, enjoys both fishing and hunting.
 He was on the Governing Board of his church for forty years, which with golf has not allowed as much fishing and hunting as he would like.
 He and his wife, Patty, have three grown sons and three grandchildren.
 Jim is a strong believer in our military and believes that our freedom was paid for by our young men who paid the ultimate price in past wars and those fighting today.
 He is committed to Operation Military Embrace because of the devotion to our injured and fallen heroes.

 Susie was born in Miami, Florida, and moved to Texas in 1976 to attend South Texas College of Law.
 She has been practicing law as both an outside and in-house counsel for 30 years and is currently works as an independent legal consultant for energy-related companies.
 Susie is married to Brent, who is also an attorney, and has a wonderful teenage son, Cody.
 When not working or volunteering, she spends time with Brent and Cody fishing and relaxing at Lake Livingston or helping her hunter family on their property near Crockett, TX.